deep-thought-labs/drive-blog/content/en/posts/launch-round-1-create-gentx-again.md

 ## ❓ Frequently Asked Questions

-### What happens if I don't delete my previous gentx?
+### What happens if I don't delete the previous gentx folder?

-If you don't delete your previous gentx before downloading the base Genesis v2, there may be conflicts.
-It is important to delete the previous gentx to start with a clean state.
+If you don't delete the gentx folder before downloading the base Genesis v2, there may be conflicts.
+It is important to delete the entire gentx folder to start with a clean state.

 ### Can I use the same gentx I created previously?